AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 #### Tessellating tiles are less efficient

+\label{sec:tessellating-tiles-efficiency}

 Because $O(\log_2 n) < O(\sqrt{n})$.

 In a tessellating set of tiles, we can approximate the *maximum* distance between tiles via a geometric interpretation: for a set of $n$ tessellating tiles, each tile having a constant area, then the full area is $\propto {n}$.
 Thus, the maximal distance between tiles is $\propto \sqrt{n}$.

 However, using the tree method (with $v=3$), the *maximal* distance between any 2 of $n$ tiles, is $\sim \log_2 n$.
 So it's (maybe counterintuitively) more efficient to use non-tessellating tiles.

-Additionally, a model of tilings of similar capacity -- i.e., similar $N_{tiles}$ -- shows that the *average* distance between tiles is lower for tree-based tilings. \autoref{fig:tiling-avg-dist-comparison} shows a comparison of the average distance between tiles given different tiling methods.
+Additionally, a model of tilings of similar capacity -- i.e., similar $N_{\text{tiles}}$ -- shows that the *average* distance between tiles is lower for tree-based tilings. \autoref{fig:tiling-avg-dist-comparison} shows a comparison of the average distance between tiles given different tiling methods.
 The square tessellating method produces the tiling shown in \autoref{fig:tiling-square}.

 \begin{figure}
 \centering